Carbide: Salt-like / saline / ionic carbides

 Salt-like carbides are composed of highly electropositive elements such as the alkali metals, alkaline earth metals, lanthanides, actinides, and group 3 metals (scandium, yttrium, and lutetium).
 Aluminium from group 13 forms carbides, but gallium, indium, and thallium do not.
 These materials feature isolated carbon centers, often described as "C^{4−}", in the methanides or methides; two-atom units, "C2(2-)", in the acetylides; and three-atom units, "C3(4-)", in the allylides.
+Some larger anions are also possible.

 The graphite intercalation compound KC_{8}, prepared from vapour of potassium and graphite, and the alkali metal derivatives of C_{60} are not usually classified as carbides.

 Methanides

 Methanides are a subset of carbides distinguished by their tendency to decompose in water producing methane.
 Three examples are aluminium carbide Al4C3, magnesium carbide Mg2C and beryllium carbide Be2C.

 Transition metal carbides are not saline: their reaction with water is very slow and is usually neglected.
 For example, depending on surface porosity, 5–30 atomic layers of titanium carbide are hydrolyzed, forming methane within 5 minutes at ambient conditions, following by saturation of the reaction.

 Note that methanide in this context is a trivial historical name.
 According to the IUPAC systematic naming conventions, a compound such as NaCH_{3} would be termed a "methanide", although this compound is often called methylsodium.
-See Methyl group#Methyl anion for more information about the CH3- anion.
+See methyl group for more information about the CH3- anion.